fengwang/ceras/ReadMe.md

 cm.fit( input_data_of_784, output_data_of_10, batch_size, epoch, verbose, validation_split );
 ```

-or training this model manually
+We can also train this model batch by batch:

 ```cpp
 cm.train_on_batch( input_batch_of_784, output_batch_of_10 );
 ```

-The performance of the trained model can be evaluated by
+We can evaluate the performance this way:

 ```cpp
 auto error = cm.evaluate( test_data_of_784, test_data_of_10, batch_size );
 ```

-Or generate predictions from new samples
+We can also calssify new samples:

 ```cpp
 auto prediction = cm.predict( new_data_of_784 );
 ```